 Common long-term side effects of chemotherapy include early menopause and weight gain.
 Rare side effects include heart problems and leukemia.

-Going through early menopause can be very upsetting.
-As with natural menopause, you may have symptoms such as hot flashes (including night sweats) and vaginal dryness (also called vaginal atrophy).
-And, because the onset of menopause is abrupt, these symptoms may be more severe than with natural menopause.
+As with natural menopause, you may have symptoms such as hot flashes (including night sweats) and vaginal dryness.
+Because the onset of menopause is sudden, these symptoms may be worse than with natural menopause.

-Insurance coverage for fertility services varies widely from state to state, so it is important to check with your insurance provider to find out which procedures are covered.
+Insurance coverage for fertility services varies from state to state.
+Check with your insurance company to find out what’s covered.

-At this time, there are no known treatments to protect the ovaries from the damaging effects of chemotherapy.
-However, some drugs are under study (learn more).
+There are no known treatments guaranteed to protect the ovaries from chemotherapy.

 Learn more about fertility options for women undergoing chemotherapy.

-Women who gain weight usually put on about five to ten pounds .
+Women who gain weight usually put on about 5-15 pounds .
 The more weight a woman gains, the less likely she is to return to her pre-diagnosis weight .

-Regular exercise, even just walking for 10 to 20 minutes every day, can help reduce fatigue [27-28,36].
+Regular exercise, even just walking for 20 minutes every day, may help reduce fatigue [22-24,37].
 Getting a good night’s sleep is also important.
-Talk to your health care provider if you have fatigue or problems sleeping (insomnia).

 Learn more about fatigue and insomnia.